aniavasq/NetLogo-CLIPS-Extension/README.md

    make
    ```

-4. If compilation succeeds, `clips.zip` that contains the `.jar` file and the dependencies.
-The `clips.zip` needs to be unzipped in the root of the NetLogo extensions directory
+4. If compilation succeeds, a `clips.zip` that contains the `.jar` file and the dependencies will be generates.
+The `clips.zip` needs to be unzipped in the root of the NetLogo extensions directory or any of the compatible directories that NetLogo uses for search extension, **[check here](https://ccl.northwestern.edu/netlogo/docs/extensions.html#using-extensions)**.

    ```
    unzip clips.zip -d /path/to/NetLogo/extension/directory